 Your eyes are one of your most expressive features.
-Aesthetically pleasing eyes can reflect energy and confidence, while drooping skin, puffiness, or dark circles can make you look tired or unhappy.
+Aesthetically pleasing eyes can reflect energy, confidence and youth, while drooping skin, puffiness, or dark circles can make you look tired or actually age the appreance of your face.

-Fortunately, Dr. Fredric Newman can correct these signs of aging with blepharoplasty (eyelid surgery) at The Aesthetic Surgery Center.
+Fortunately, Dr. Fredric Newman can ease these signs of aging with blepharoplasty or eyelid surgery at The Aesthetic Surgery Center.

 Ready to learn more about the benefits of eyelid surgery?